 TikTok's regulatory situation in the US has been turbulent (the divestiture-or-ban legislation, multiple court challenges, ongoing CFIUS attention).
 Building your entire customer acquisition on a platform that could plausibly be restricted is risky.
 Treat TikTok as a top-of-funnel discovery channel — but make sure you're capturing audience to a channel you own (email list, your website) so a TikTok shutdown wouldn't end your business.

 **Bottom line:** if your customer is under 50 and your business has visual content potential, the cost of trying TikTok for 90 days is small compared to the upside of being early on the highest-organic-reach platform available right now.
+If you're researching should i do tiktok for my business, this page covers what actually moves the needle in 2026.
+Throughout our work on should i do tiktok for my business, we cite primary sources and current data.

 - **Which social platforms should my business be on?** — Pick 1–2 platforms where your customers actually spend time, not all of them.
 Most small businesses see better results going deep on one platform than spreading across five. - **How often should I post on Instagram?** — 3–5 times per week is the consistency-vs-quality sweet spot for most small businesses.
 Mix Reels (2–3/week), feed posts (1–2/week), and Stories daily. - **What is the best time to post on social media?** — Whenever your specific audience is most active — which you find by testing and reading your platform's analytics, not by following generic 'best times' charts. - **Do hashtags still work in 2026?** — Yes on TikTok, Pinterest, and LinkedIn.
 Less on Instagram (post topic + content quality matter more).
 Largely irrelevant on Facebook and X. Use 3–5 strategically rather than 30 stuffed.
+Senior strategists own every should i do tiktok for my business engagement here — never juniors learning on your account.